zephyrproject-rtos/zephyr/doc/reference/kernel/other/float.rst

 The ARM kernel automatically detects that a given thread is using the floating point registers the first time the thread accesses them.

+Pretag a thread that intends to use the FP registers by using one of the techniques listed below.

+* A statically-created ARM thread can be pretagged by passing the :c:macro:`K_FP_REGS` option to :c:macro:`K_THREAD_DEFINE`.

+* A dynamically-created ARM thread can be pretagged by passing the :c:macro:`K_FP_REGS` option to :cpp:func:`k_thread_create()`.

+Pretagging a thread with the :c:macro:`K_FP_REGS` option instructs the MPU-based stack protection mechanism to properly configure the size of the thread's guard region to always guarantee stack overflow detection.

 During thread context switching the ARM kernel saves the *callee-saved* floating point registers, if the switched-out thread has been using them.
 Additionally, the *caller-saved* floating point registers are saved on